nqminds/UniBOM/packages/docusaurus/docs/working-docs/cli/20-getting-started/20-getting-started.md

 ```

-### Create a Global Symlink to nqmvul Tool:
+### Create a Global Symlink to unibom Tool:
-Make the nqmvul tool globally accessible by creating a symlink.
+Make the unibom tool globally accessible by creating a symlink.

 ```sh
 npm link